gnolang/gno/CONTRIBUTING.md

 etiquette employed by the core gno team.
 It lays out coding styles, simple how-to guides and tools to get you up and running and pushing code.

-If you are unsure about something, please don’t hesitate to reach out for help by opening an issue or discussion.
+If you are unsure about something, please don’t hesitate to reach out for help by opening an issue here or discuss on Discord.
 Likewise, if you have an idea on how to improve this guide, go for it as well.

 ## Table of Contents